BinahHu/CVTR/README.md

 - [ ] Make adapter based method work
 - [ ] Check if prompt tuning is indeed not working
 - [ ] Run the experiments in continual learning setting

+## Contact

+Please contact me at binah67423693@gmail.com if you have any questions.